Traditional Plant-Based Cooking

 What dried fruit can be used for a vegan fruit cake?

-For larger pieces of dried fruit do chop these up into smaller pieces.
+Any dried fruit in any combination that you like can be used for this fruit cake however for larger pieces of dried fruit do chop these up into smaller pieces.

-Packets of ready prepared dried fruit mixes intended for baking are perfect and these often contain dried fruit peel as well, so add zesty pops of flavour to the finished bake.
+Packets of ready prepared dried fruit mixes intended for baking are perfect and these often contain dried fruit peel as well.
+For a tropical fruit cake add some dried mango and dried papaya.

-Other dried fruits that are ideal:
+Other dried fruits that you can use include:

 * dried dates